ByronMike/Codecademy-Projects-JavaScript/24-School-Catalogue/Readme.md

 2. Open the command line in the same directory as the index.js script you created (use VS Code to do this automatically with the integrated terminal).

 ## Status
-:heavy_check_mark: This project was validated on Septembre 1, 2022.
+:heavy_check_mark: This project was validated on October 3, 2022.

 ## Contact
 * [Email](mailto:auger.michaell@gmail.com)